Q. Are you able to legally perform a wedding ceremony?

 Q. How are you different than other Officiants?

-A. Many Officiants out there have little to no communication with a couple until they show up for the ceremony, and most often they read a simple, impersonal ceremony script.
+A. Some Officiants have little to no communication with a couple until they show up for the ceremony, and most often they read a simple, impersonal ceremony script.

 As your Professional Wedding Officiant, I do so much more than speak for 10-15 minutes during your ceremony.
 I believe it’s about building a relationship with my couples first before I even begin to create the first ceremony draft.